KyrillosEngineer/KyrillosEngineer.github.io/_pages/about.md

 title: "About Kyrillos Hanna"

 ---
-Kyrillos Hanna is driven by the idea of making his experiences better shape the future experiences of others.

 ## Education

 Kyrillos Hanna prides himself on his multidisciplinary field of study which is proving more invaluable than ever.
+He is driven by the idea of making his experiences better shape the future experiences of others.
 His concentration is in socio-technical systems.

 ### Vanderbilt University

 * Degrees
   * BS Engineering Science
   * BS Communication of Science and Technology